skirlez/g3man/README.md

 - Efficient pre-loading of the game's datafile

 *(You can have several Xdelta patches, but every consecutive patch has to be made for the output of the prior patches)

-## Coming in Version 9
-- GMLPv2: a Lua-based patching solution

 ## Installation